NU-MSR/msr-site/_site/README.md

 title: Home
 ---
 ```
-This first item tells Jekyll to take all of the markup in index.html and plug it into the _layouts/default.html template to take the place of the {{ content }} variable.
+This first item tells Jekyll to take all of the markup in index.html and plug it into the _layouts/default.html template to take the place of the {{ content }} variable found in that template file.
 The second item tells Jekyll to create a variable, page.title, that you can use in the markup of the template.
 For example, in _layouts/default.html, you could write:
 ```
 <head>